KRobinson414/katies-nc-news/UserStories.md

 # If time...

 - As a user, I should be able to navigate over pages of articles (e.g. using pagination or infinite scroll).
+TO-DO TODAY!
 - As a user, I should be able to navigate over pages of comments (e.g. using pagination or infinite scroll).
+TO-DO TODAY!

-- As a user, I should be able to view a list of all articles written by a specific user.
+x As a user, I should be able to view a list of all articles written by a specific user.
+EXPAND TO INCLUDE COMMENTS BY USER??
+CREATE NEW ENDPOINT

 # Extra credit

-- Create a route which shows which users have been most active adding articles and comments
+- Create a route which shows which users have been most active adding articles and comments.
+NEED TO MOVE ALL DATA IN USERPROFILE TO USERS
-- Make this route sort the users by how popular they are based on an aggregation of their article and comment vote counts
+- Make this route sort the users by how popular they are based on an aggregation of their article and comment vote counts.
+NEED TO MOVE ALL DATA IN USERPROFILE TO USERS
 - Implement a filter which re-orders comments based on either the time they were added, or how many votes they have got.

-# Note regarding BOLD user stories:

-Error handling / error pages to be covered in Thursday's lecture
+NOT LOADING - COMPONENTDIDUPDATE ISSUE???